herrera-ignacio/cybersecurity-handbook/README.md

 ## :memo: How To Use

 * Each section tries to give a practical introduction to the topic it concerns.
-* Lots of sections encourages practice on your own, which is needed if you want to make a profession out of this and not here just for curiosity.
+* Each topic is only described in an introductory way, so you can understand the underlying concept.
+Learning how to apply those concepts in real-life scenarios is up to you to research and experiment.
-* Most topics won't be coverages in depth but rather let you know if you are interested it in further research or not.
+* Most sections encourages/require practice on your own, this is needed if you want to make a profession out of this and it's not just for curiosity.

 ## :bomb: Table of Contents